frogshead/pandoc_resume/markdown/cv_en.md

 telecommunication devices.
-I was responsilble of Boundary-Scan development including Design for Testability analysis, test software and hardware development, co-operation with customer manufacturers and maintanance of the test solutions.
+I was responsilble of Boundary-Scan development including Design for Testability analysis, test software and hardware development, co-operation with customer manufacturers and maintenance of the test solutions.

 **14.6.2004-19.11.2004 Tellabs, Espoo (Eilakaisla)**